-In the 2016 International Energy Outlook, the Energy Information Administration projects that most new hydroelectric development will take place in non-OECD countries, especially non-OECD Asia, particularly China and Vietnam.
+In the 2019 International Energy Outlook, the Energy Information Administration projects that most new hydroelectric development will take place in non-OECD countries.
 In their 2016 Hydropower Report, the International Hydropower Association identified the following key trends and developments driving this growth:

 - New international policy and agreements

 - Advanced hydropower control technologies enabling renewable hybrids

 - The value of pumped storage being recognized worldwide